ZhijieXiong/pyedmine/README_EN.md

 pip install edmine
 ```

-### Install from source
+### Installation from source (Recommended)
 ```bash
 git clone git@github.com:ZhijieXiong/pyedmine.git && cd pyedmine
 pip install -e .
 ```

+### Dependency Notes
+The dependencies `dgl`, `hyperopt`, and `wandb` listed in `requirements.txt` are not mandatory. `dgl` is required only for certain cognitive diagnosis models; `hyperopt` is needed for automated hyperparameter tuning; and `wandb` is used for logging experimental data.

 ## Quick Start
-If you have downloaded the PyEdmine source code from GitHub, you can use the scripts provided in the `examples` directory for data preprocessing, dataset splitting, model training, and model evaluation:
+Please download the source code of PyEdmine from GitHub, and then use the scripts provided in the `examples` directory to perform data preprocessing, dataset splitting, model training, and model evaluation.
+The basic workflow of the PyEdmine framework is as follows—please follow the steps in order:

-### Configure Data and Model Directories
+1. Directory Configuration: Create the required directories and configure the data and model storage paths using the settings.json file;

+2. Data Preprocessing: Download the raw dataset and place it in the specified location, then run the scripts in the `examples` directory to preprocess the data and obtain a standardized data file.
+Dataset details can be found [here](https://zhijiexiong.github.io/sub-page/pyedmine/datasetInfo.html);

+3. Dataset Splitting: Split the standardized data file according to specific experimental settings.
+PyEdmine provides four experiment settings: two knowledge tracing tasks (following the setups from [PYKT](https://dl.acm.org/doi/abs/10.5555/3600270.3601617) and [SFKT](https://dl.acm.org/doi/10.1145/3583780.3614988) respectively), one cognitive diagnosis task (following [NCD](https://ojs.aaai.org/index.php/AAAI/article/view/6080)), and one exercise recommendation task;

+4. Model Training: Training scripts for each model are provided in the `examples` directory.
+For more details, please refer to this [documentation](https://zhijiexiong.github.io/sub-page/pyedmine/document/site/index.html);

+5. Model Evaluation: Evaluation scripts for each model are also provided in the `examples` directory.
+PyEdmine implements evaluation metrics from multiple perspectives and at different levels of granularity, including cold-start evaluation and unbiased evaluation;

+6. Other Features: (1)PyEdmine supports automatic hyperparameter optimization for some models using Bayesian optimization; (2) PyEdmine allows enabling wandb integration through parameter configuration.

+For detailed instructions on each step, please refer to the following sections.

+### Directory Configuration
 Create a `settings.json` file in the `examples` directory to configure the data and model directories, as shown below:
 ```json
 {